 The update impacted ENERGY STAR scores across many real estate sectors; prominent among these were office buildings, which experienced an average decrease of 12 points.
 Many buildings experienced larger decreases in scores than had been expected; this could be because many buildings differed from the typical model used in the EPA’s analysis, differences in energy use, fuel types, property types, and/or energy demand.

-What we saw at Goby
+The state of ENERGY STAR: what we saw at Goby

 Below are some observations we noticed among the properties in Goby:

-- Among office buildings with pre-update scores greater than 70, we saw an average score change of -12.9 points; this is in line with expectations of -12 points estimated by the EPA prior to the change.
+- Among office buildings with pre-update scores greater than 70, we saw an average ENERGY STAR score change of -12.9 points; this is in line with expectations of -12 points estimated by the EPA prior to the change.